slaytanic87/Lm/README.md

 # Lm

-This is a demo functional language called Lm
+This is a Kotlin based demo compiler for a functional language called Lm

 ## Grammar